Posted on November 10, 2017 in Alcoholism

 - Yellowing skin and eye whites (i.e., jaundice)

 Cirrhosis is usually the third stage in alcohol-related liver disease.
 However, some people never develop alcoholic hepatitis before developing cirrhosis.
 In addition, some people with alcoholic fatty liver disease never experience clear symptoms of that condition before developing alcoholic hepatitis.
 Advanced alcohol-related liver disease can also lead to serious problems in other parts of your body, including your kidneys, brain, stomach, esophagus and spleen.
+It’s best to seek professional treatment for alcohol abuse long before developing these conditions.

 National Institute of Diabetes and Digestive and Kidney Diseases: Cirrhosis